ResPlan: A Large-Scale Vector-Graph Dataset of 17,000 Residential Floor Plans: Dataset Description

+\paragraph{Data Provenance and Ethics.} The source plans originate from online real-estate listing platforms serving South Asian residential markets.
+Platform identities are withheld to comply with platform access terms (LIFULL~\citep{nii2017lifull} convention); collection used only public, non-paywalled listing pages with no rate-limit, login-wall, or other access-control bypassing, after platform terms-of-service review.
+The released dataset consists entirely of derived geometric representations (Shapely~\citep{shapely2024} polygons and NetworkX graphs); no original drawings, images, listing text, prices, addresses, or personally identifiable information are retained.
+The transformation removes all copyrightable artistic expression, preserving only factual geometric topology.
+The data is distributed under the CC~BY~4.0 license; a full datasheet~\citep{gebru2021datasheets} is included in the supplementary material.
+A public takedown policy (\texttt{TAKEDOWN.md}) accompanies the release: rights holders may request removal of specific plan IDs, with acknowledgement within 7 days and removal in the next release within 30 days; removed IDs are tracked so downstream users can update their splits.

+\paragraph{Release, Hosting, and Long-Term Availability.} The dataset is hosted on Kaggle Datasets and mirrored with a permanent DOI.
+A Croissant~\citep{akhtar2024croissant} metadata file accompanies the release, so the dataset is discoverable and loadable by tools that consume Croissant.
+Code, trained baseline checkpoints, and a reproduction script (\texttt{reproduce.sh}) that regenerates every table and figure from the released dataset are provided in a public code repository with a pinned Docker image.
+The canonical split file (\texttt{split.json}) is versioned alongside the data; all reported numbers are tied to split-v2.
+The dataset is at \url{https://www.kaggle.com/datasets/resplan/resplan} and the code at \url{https://github.com/m-agour/ResPlan}.

-\paragraph{Data Format and Schema.} Each ResPlan sample is stored as a single JSON-serializable dictionary whose keys are semantic categories (e.g., \texttt{bedroom}, \texttt{bathroom}, \texttt{wall}, \texttt{door}, etc.) and whose values are polygon geometries (\texttt{Polygon} or \texttt{MultiPolygon} objects) in plan-view coordinates.
-This uniform schema guarantees that all records can be parsed with a single, consistent code path.
-If a category is absent from a particular layout, its value is an empty geometry (\texttt{MULTIPOLYGON EMPTY}), so downstream pipelines never need special-case checks for missing keys.
-The dictionary preserves the original polygon ordering exported from the CAD parser, and we exploit this stable index to create a one-to-one mapping between room polygons and graph vertices when constructing the adjacency graph (described below).
+\paragraph{Data Format and Schema.} Each ResPlan sample is stored as a Python dictionary whose keys are semantic categories (e.g., \texttt{bedroom}, \texttt{bathroom}, \texttt{wall}, \texttt{door}) and whose values are Shapely polygon or multi-polygon objects in plan-view coordinates.
+If a category is absent in a given plan, its value is an empty geometry (\texttt{MULTIPOLYGON EMPTY}), so downstream pipelines never require special-case checks for missing keys.